rubygeek/rubygeek-blog/content/post/cool-things-node-repl.md

 draft: false
 ---

-Cut out summary from your post content here.

 Have you ever been in the node repl and typing away and wish that you could just save what you just did to a file?

 Today I learned you can!
 While in the repl, do the following: